 21. Think about the equipment you’re using

-Use the right size pan for what you're cooking and use lids so food heats up more quickly and save energy.
+Use the right size pan for what you're cooking and use lids so food heats up more quickly to save energy.

 22. Regularly defrost the freezer

 Doing this will avoid your freezer using more energy than necessary.
-A full freezer maintains an optimal temperature compared to an empty one, as it doesn’t have to work hard to cool the empty space.
+A full freezer maintains a more optimal temperature compared with an empty one, as it doesn’t have to work hard to cool the empty space.

 23. Don’t overpack the fridge